 B.A.
 History and Latin American Studies, University of Virginia, 1984

-Dr. Francois does research on the history of everyday life in Mexico and Latin America from the 1750s to the early twentieth century.
-Currently, she is investigating the cultural history of housekeeping in the urban Atlantic World.
-The project investigates common colonial patterns of paid and unpaid domestic work and governance in distinct emerging cultures in the eighteenth century, and compares different gendered and ethnic demographics of nineteenth-century domestic service labor markets in Argentina, Mexico and Peru.
-Her publications include her book, A Culture of Everyday Credit: Housekeeping, Pawnbroking, and Governance in Mexico City, 1750-1920 (University of Nebraska Press, 2006), and "Cloth and Silver: Pawning and Material Life in Mexico City at the Turn of the Nineteenth Century," The Americas 60, 3 (January 2004):325-362, winner of the 2004 Tibesar Prize from the Conference on Latin American History.
+Dr. Marie Francois does research on the history of everyday life in Mexico and Latin America from the 1750s to the early twentieth century.
+Currently, she is investigating the cultural history of housekeeping in the urban Atlantic World, focusing on laundry in the eighteenth and nineteenth centuries.
+Her publications include her book, A Culture of Everyday Credit: Housekeeping, Pawnbroking, and Governance in Mexico City, 1750-1920 (University of Nebraska Press, 2006); "Cloth and Silver: Pawning and Material Life in Mexico City at the Turn of the Nineteenth Century," The Americas 60, 3 (January 2004):325-362, winner of the 2004 Tibesar Prize from the Conference on Latin American History; “Housekeeping, Development, and Culture in Porfirian Chihuahua and Sonora,” Mexican Studies/Estudios Mexicanos 27, 2 (Summer 2011): 281-324; “Products of Consumption: Housework in Latin American Political Economies and Cultures,”History Compass 6, 1 (January 2008): 207-242; and “Threads of Identity: Clothing and Work in the Nineteenth Century Iberian Atlantic,” pp. 107-120 in Anna Cristina Pertierra and John Sinclair, eds.
+Consumer Culture in Latin America.
+Palgrave Macmillan, 2013.
 She has published articles in Mexico in Estudios de Historia Novohispana (1999) and the Historia de la vida cotidiana en México series published by El Colegio de México and El Fondo de Cultura Economica (2005).